-I know you’re all excited about your trip, and I hate to bring the mood down.
-But you need to take an hour to think about what your action plan is if something goes wrong on your trip.
+I know you’re all excited about your trip and I hate to bring the mood down.
+But take an hour to think what your action plan is if something goes wrong on your trip.

 This is even more important when solo motorcycle touring.

 Get your emergency contacts in order and develop a plan for what you will do if the worst comes to the worst.

 Motorcycle Touring Checklist: The Rest